Andrew-S-Rosen/xtb_ase/docs/example_docs/installation/install.md

     You should generally start from a clean Python environment, such as a new Conda environment if you are using Anaconda or one of its variants.

 To make sure you installed your package successfully, open a Python console and run `import <MyPackageName>`.
 It should return without any errors.
-If there are errors, it's likely because you forgot to replace a "template" placeholder with the name of your package.
+If there are errors, it's likely because you forgot to replace a "xtb_ase" placeholder with the name of your package.